A7: Bitmap

 File Header, encoded as signature (two bytes, BM

-in ASCII); file size (integer, four bytes); reserved field (four bytes, 00 00 00 00 in hexadecimal encoding); offset of pixel data inside the image (integer, four bytes).
+); offset of pixel data inside the image (integer, four bytes).

 The file header size is 14 (two bytes for signature and four bytes each for file size, reserved field, and offset of pixel data).
 The file size is the sum of 14 (the file header size), 40 (the size of the bitmap header), and the size of the pixel data.

-Bitmap Header, encoded as: header size (integer, four bytes, must have a value of 40); width of image in pixels (integer, four bytes, set to 32–see paragraph on white noise); height of image in pixels (integer, four bytes, set to 32–see paragraph on white noise); reserved field (two bytes, integer, must be 1); the number of bits per pixel (two bytes, integer, set here to 24); the compression method (four bytes, integer, set here to 0–no compression); size of pixel data (four bytes, integer); horizontal resolution of the image, in pixels per meter (four bytes, integer, set to 2,835); vertical resolution of the image, in pixels per meter (four bytes, integer, set to 2,835); colour palette information (four bytes, integer, set to 0); number of important colours (four bytes, integer, set to 0).
+Bitmap Header, encoded as: header size (integer, four bytes, must have a value of 40); width of image in pixels (integer, four bytes, set to 32–see paragraph on white noise); height of image in pixels (integer, four bytes, set to 32–see paragraph on white noise); reserved field (two bytes, integer, must be 1); the number of bits per pixel (two bytes, integer, set here to 24); the compression method (four bytes, integer, set here to 0–no compression); size of pixel data (four bytes, integer); horizontal resolution of the image, in pixels per meter (four bytes, integer, set to 2,835); vertical resolution of the image, in pixels per meter (four bytes, integer, set to 2,835); color palette information (four bytes, integer, set to 0); number of important colors (four bytes, integer, set to 0).

 There are (as always, but especially for this assignment) many different approaches.
 Below are some example steps that might help but can also safely be ignored.

-Start by implementing the individual parts of message processing.
+Implement the individual parts of message processing.
 Test the individual parts of compression/decompression or encryption/decryption.

 Try to create an empty/black BMP file and see if you can open the file with a regular image viewer.
 If viewing the file fails, there is likely something wrong in the header or body of your image file.
 It may help to use a hex viewer to look at the file contents to find the issue.